 High levels of employee encagement seem to revolve around issues of time, money, and stress.
 For instance, by not giving employees the time and money they reasonably need to live a fulfilling life, both now and in the future, employees may have the sense of being unable to ever truly relax or build the life they want, which is certainly a confining feeling.
 Meanwhile, experiencing high levels of work-related stress can have ripple effects on the rest of one’s life.
 It can affect your mental health and, in turn, your relationships; chronic stress as a result from work can also impact your sleep and ability to switch from ‘work mode’ to ‘life mode’.
 Also, overwork and financial anxiety resulting from work may further compound work-related stress, making you feel stuck in a seemingly intractable situation.

 Organisations do have the power to make improvements to problems surrounding an employee’s time, money, and stress levels.
 However, it’s clear that company cultures do not (and will not) change overnight.
 This doesn’t mean that employees within regressive companies are, in fact, trapped in their roles.
-The spike we are seeing in rates of freelancing, remote work, and self-employment show that it is feasible for many individuals to pursue work that is not so encaging, that is more conducive to balance, peace of mind, and contentment.
-This isn’t to say, of course, that freelancing or self-employment is a guaranteed way of escaping the feeling of encagement, as working for yourself can make you feel confined in other ways, such as confined to isolation or job and financial insecurity.
+The spike we are seeing in rates of freelancing, remote work, and self-employment show that it is feasible for many individuals to pursue work that is not so encaging, that is more conducive to balance and contentment.
+This isn’t to say, of course, that freelancing or self-employment is a guaranteed way of escaping the feeling of encagement, as working for yourself can make you feel confined in other ways, such as confined to isolation or job and financial insecurity, as well as encaged in similar ways to the office worker, such as in one’s subjective sense of identity and purpose.